 Japanese Vocabulary and Flashcards

-You know I’m going to say it - learn Japanese through flashcards.
+You know I’m going to say it - one obvious "secret" on learning Japanese vocabulary is through flashcards.
 The system is popular for a reason.
 The concept is simple, and you can easily create them using paper or an online template.
 Websites like Anki and Memrise enable you to create your own decks on your phone or desktop, you will always have the cards with you.
 Think you don’t have time to review?
 Nothing can stop you from practicing on your commute or even in a long line at the grocery store.
 Ten to fifteen minutes a day is enough for beginner level students.

 Anki and Memrise also host user-created word lists that you can download.
 If you are interested in a particular subject, chances are someone has already created a deck for it.
 If you are studying with a well-known textbook, you will almost certainly find that someone has uploaded companion flashcards to the text.